Aqua Glow in the Dark Powder - for solvent based mediumsSFXC

 Yes!
 Our solvent based glow powders can be mixed with any solvent based paint for art, decorating and more.

 WHAT SHOULD I USE AS A BACKING COAT?

-For the best results, it is always best to apply the finished glow coating to a light or white background or basecoat.
+Apply the finished coating to a light or white background or basecoat.
 A dark background or basecoat will deplete the glow.

-Please avoid using coloured mediums when producing a glow in the dark coating.
-A transparent medium is needed to increase the brightness of the glow.
-The medium used must also have low acidity.
+Avoid using coloured mediums when creating glow in the dark coatings.
+A transparent medium with low acidity is needed to increase the brightness of the glow.

 ARE GLOW IN THE DARK PRODUCTS SAFE?

-If handled with the appropriate equipment, our glow in the dark products are safe to use in creative applications.
-However, they not cosmetically certified so should not be used for makeup, applied to the skin or put in the mouth.
-Please dispose of waste or used powder via methods outlined in the safety data sheet linked at the bottom of this page.
+Our glow in the dark products are safe to use in creative applications.
+They aren’t cosmetically certified so should not be used for makeup, applied to the skin or put in the mouth.
+Dispose of waste or used powder via methods outlined in the safety data sheet linked at the bottom of this page.